 - Check the engine entrances.
 Make it difficult for rodents to gain access to the engine.
 You might use wire screen to close up any openings.
 Or you could put mouse traps on the wheels or around the car.

 - Disturb the rodents’ peace.
 Ultrasound alarms and strobe lights can disturb rodents, making it unlikely that they’ll nest in your engines.
 Also, you can spray deterrent smells around the engine.
 You can use peppermint oil, cat litter, or pet hair to create an unpleasant environment for rodents.

 - Eliminate the rodents.
 Even with all these prevention techniques in place, some rodents might still make it through to your engine.
 If you suspect that rodents have gained access to your car, set suitable traps to catch and eliminate them.
 Be careful when using toxic traps, however; they could harm other creature, such as pets, too.

 When you are aware of the risks rodents pose to your car, you are more likely to take the necessary preventative measures to protect it.
 And you have to be proactive when you see any signs of rodent activity in the car.

-If you have any concerns about the rodent risks to your car, contact us.
+If you have any concerns about the rodent risks to your car, contact us now for expert advice.